GridProtectionAlliance/openHistorian-grafana/README.md

 The openHistorian 2.0 automatically includes Grafana web service interfaces starting with [version 2.0.410](https://github.com/GridProtectionAlliance/openHistorian/releases).

-For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just “on” with nothing extra to configure.
+For archived time-series data, the Grafana web service is hosted within the existing MVC based web server architecture and is just “_on_” with nothing extra to configure.
 To use the interface, simply register a new openHistorian Grafana data source using the path `/api/grafana/` from the existing web based user interface URL, typically: [http://localhost:8180/api/grafana/](http://localhost:8180/api/grafana/) [\*](#localhost).

-When the openHistorian service is hosting multiple historian instances, you can reference a specific historian instance using a path like `/instance/{instanceName}/grafana/`, e.g.: [http://localhost:8180/instance/ppa/grafana/](http://localhost:8180/instance/ppa/grafana/) [\*](#localhost).
+When the openHistorian service is hosting multiple historian instances, a specific historian instance can be referenced using a path like `/instance/{instanceName}/grafana/`, e.g.: [http://localhost:8180/instance/ppa/grafana/](http://localhost:8180/instance/ppa/grafana/) [\*](#localhost).

 The openHistorian 2.0 also includes a pre-configured local statistics archive web service interface that can be accessed from [http://localhost:6356/api/grafana/](http://localhost:6356/api/grafana/) [\*](#localhost) &mdash; note that the trailing slash is relevant.

 Statistical information is archived every ten seconds for a variety of data source and system parameters.

-Note that typically you should select `

 ### openHistorian 1.0 Configuration